Ruby Hirose: Career

 She worked at the University of Cincinnati until being hired by the research division of the William S. Merrell Company where she researched serums and antitoxins.

 In 1940, the American Chemical Society held its meeting in Cincinnati during April 8–12.
 A report to the meeting indicated that there was increasing opportunity for women in the industry.
 It noted that in the Cincinnati section of the American Chemical Society, out of 300 members, there were ten women members and Dr. Ruby Hirose was listed as one of the ten members.

 During World War II, Ruby was connected with the Kettering Laboratory of Applied Physiology, University of Cincinnati.
-She also taught microbiology and did research on cancer at the Indiana University and did cancer research using antimetabolites.
+She also taught microbiology and did research on cancer at Indiana University using antimetabolites.
 In 1946, she published a paper called "Diffusion of sulfonamides from emulsified ointment bases", which concerned the characteristics of diffusion of sulfa drugs in various types of bases.
 In 1958, she joined the Lebanon (Pennsylvania) Veterans Administration Hospital as a bacteriologist.
 Prior to this, she was affiliated with the Ft.
 Benjamin Harrison Hospital in Indianapolis and the VA Hospital in Dayton, OH.